SamGorr/tscmf_system/memory-bank/implementation-summary.md

 - Clear visual indication of post-transaction impacts helps users assess risk more effectively

 These enhancements maintain all existing functionality while providing a more streamlined and relevant limit check experience.

+## Entity Limit Check Enhancement

+The Entity Limit Check functionality has been enhanced with the following improvements:

+1. **Issuing Bank Only**: The system now only displays limit checks for the Issuing Bank entity, streamlining the information shown to users.

+2. **Exact Product Matching**: When matching transaction products to facility limits, the system now uses exact matching instead of substring matching.
+This ensures that only facilities that exactly match the transaction's `sub_limit_type` are displayed, preventing false matches.

+3. **Clear Error Messages**: When no matching facilities are found, the system now clearly indicates that exact matching is being used, helping users understand why certain facilities may not be displayed.

+These changes provide more precise and relevant limits impact analysis, reducing confusion and ensuring that only the most applicable information is presented to users.